Javan leopard: Conservation

-Panthera pardus melas is listed in the CITES Appendix I.
+The Javan leopard is listed in the CITES Appendix I.

 Efforts are being made to restore the Javan leopard population and prevent its extinction.
 Hunting laws are strictly enforced.
-In 2005, Gunung Halimun National Park was enlarged to three times its original size for the protection of the Javan leopard, the silvery gibbon (Hylobates moloch), and the Javan hawk-eagle (Nisaetus bartelsi).
+In 2005, Gunung Halimun National Park was enlarged to three times its original size for the protection of the Javan leopard, silvery gibbon (Hylobates moloch) and Javan hawk-eagle (Nisaetus bartelsi).

-To address the issue of Java's overpopulation and encroachment on habitat of protected species, the Indonesian government has formed a nationwide family planning program.
-This program makes contraceptive devices like condoms and several different forms of birth control pills more readily available to the public.

 In captivity

 In 1997, 14 Javan leopards were kept in European zoos.
 The Javan leopard is not specifically managed in captive breeding programs in Europe and America.
-As of 2007, the Taman Safari Zoo in Bogor, Indonesia, kept 17 Javan leopards — seven males and 10 females, of which four were breeding pairs.
-The Indonesian zoos of Ragunan, Taman Safari and Surabaya Zoo also keep Javan leopards.
+As of 2007, the Taman Safari Zoo in Bogor, Indonesia, kept 17 Javan leopards, seven males and 10 females, of which four were breeding pairs.
+The Indonesian zoos of Ragunan, Taman Safari, and Surabaya Zoo also keep Javan leopards.

-As of December 2011, two male and one female Javan leopard were kept in Tierpark Berlin, Germany; and one male and one female in the Jakarta Zoo.
+As of December 2011, two male and one female Javan leopard were kept in Tierpark Berlin, Germany; and one male and one female in Ragunan Zoo.

 In 2013, one male Javan leopard was transferred from Tierpark Berlin to the Prague Zoo.